Cosmic pluralism: Enlightenment

 During the Scientific Revolution and the later Enlightenment, cosmic pluralism became a mainstream possibility.
 Bernard Le Bovier de Fontenelle's Entretiens sur la pluralité des mondes (Conversations on the Plurality of Worlds) of 1686 was an important work from this period, speculating on pluralism and describing the new Copernican cosmology.
 Pluralism was also championed by philosophers such as John Locke, astronomers such as William Herschel and even politicians, including John Adams and Benjamin Franklin.
 As greater scientific skepticism and rigour were applied to the question, it ceased to be simply a matter of philosophy and theology and was properly bounded by astronomy and biology.

 The French astronomer Camille Flammarion was one of the chief proponents of cosmic pluralism during the latter half of the nineteenth century.
 His first book, La pluralité des mondes habités (1862) was a great popular success, going through 33 editions in its first twenty years.
 Flammarion was one of the first people to put forward the idea that extraterrestrial beings were genuinely alien, and not simply variations of earthly creatures.

 Modern thought

 In the late nineteenth and twentieth centuries, the term "cosmic pluralism" became largely archaic as knowledge diversified and the speculation on extraterrestrial life focused on particular bodies and observations.
 The historic debate continues to have modern parallels, however.
 Carl Sagan and Frank Drake, for instance, could well be considered "pluralists" while proponents of the Rare Earth hypothesis are modern skeptics.

 Modern Islamic scholars like Abdullah Yusuf Ali point to the Qur'an (42:29) to argue for life on other planets: "And among His Signs is the creation of the heavens and the earth, and the living creatures that He has scattered through them".
-The verses uses the word da’bbah, which denotes living creatures on the surface of a planet.
-Other scholars like Herbert Eisenstein argued however that the word also refer to animals in general.
+The verse uses the word da’bbah, which denotes living creatures on the surface of a planet.
+Other scholars like Herbert Eisenstein have argued however that the word also refers to animals in general.